 Most workers – particularly knowledge workers – take everyday uncertainty in their stride.
 External events, like terrorist attacks or economic downturn lift background uncertainty levels.
 They reduce people’s capacity to deal with workplace uncertainty.
 Yet most workers cope well during normal times.

 What we once knew as normal times are now fewer and further between.
 Even so, when a business goes through change, uncertainty levels rise.
 You can rest assured change will push a lot of people over their uncertainty threshold.
+And that hurts their motivation.

 The first reaction of workers pushed over the uncertainty threshold is to redress the balance.
 They look for certainty.
 This is understandable.
 What happens next is a simple knee jerk reaction to resist further change.